chux0519/buffered-kueue/README.md

   - function: () => any
 - `options.didStop`: Lifecycle events, called after stop. *Default: noop*
   - function: () => any
+- `options.autoStart`: Should auto start when pushing item.
+You have to manage start manualy when setting this to false. *Default: true*
+  - boolean

 #### push(item)